 Felleisen, Findler, Flatt, Krishnamurthi How to Design Programs, Second Edition

 The course will primarily follow this second edition of the textbook.
 It is available in print and freely online.
-This second edition differs significantly from the first edition, even though they focus on the same design principles for small pieces of software; the details differ significantly.
+This second edition differs significantly from the first edition, even though they focus on the same design principles for small pieces of software, but the details differ significantly.

 The following book is not a textbook for this course, but you may find it interesting.